- remove directory entries

 It is forbidden to remove the files “.” and “..” in order to avoid the consequences of inadvertently doing something like the following:

 It is forbidden to remove the file “/” in order to avoid the consequences of inadvertently doing something like:

 when $x and $y expand to empty strings.

 A - permits the user to mark explicitly the end of any command line options, allowing rm to recognize file arguments that begin with a -.
-As an aid to BSD migration, rm will accept - - as a synonym for -.
+As an aid to BSD migration, rm accepts - - as a synonym for -.
 This migration aid may disappear in a future release.
-If a - - and a - both appear on the same command line, the second will be interpreted as a file.
+If a - - and a - both appear on the same command line, the second is interpreted as a file.